 February 27, 2024

-Your biological age can be dramatically reduced by connecting your blood circulatory system to that of a YOUNG YOU.
+Your biological age may be dramatically reduced by connecting your blood circulatory system to that of a YOUNG YOU.
 At least that is what a seminal discovery from Harvard points out.
 There is a catch though.
 Read Hot Science below.

 If you are in biotech and want to receive substantial funding, focus on longevity research.
 Many biotech firms do exactly that.
 Read below in Hot Investments about Kenai Therapeutics, pioneering groundbreaking research into diseases of aging.